 Bulloch County, and the municipalities of Brooklet, Portal and Register all have some form of ordinances, policies or agreements with telecommunications providers for either compensation, use or encroachment permitting for local rights-of-way.
 However, there is nothing specific addressing wireless small-cell broadband technologies that are emerging.
-5G technology is deployed in Bulloch County and services approximately 59% of the county.
+It is uncertain when 5G technology will arrive in Bulloch County.
+There is great concern among cities and counties about any state legislation which preempts or otherwise diminishes local ability to responsibly regulate rights-of-way.